victerryso/flip_the_mrs/Week_08/preclass.rst

 3. MRSflix
 -----------------------------------
-Watch all short clips about the **Adaptation of Upper Limb Technique** in preparation for practicals.
+Unfortunately, there are no short clips for this week's topic.

 `<http://mrsflix.elsdevelopment.com>`_